TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 G. None of the above

 Answer: D - SpookySpiderArthropod

+❌ - Incorrect answer - A - SpiderSpiderArthropod - printName is overridden in the Spider
+class and since there is no long param in a function in the Spider class the class uses the Arthropod to fulfill this request.

 6. Which of the following statements about overridden methods are true?
 (Choose all that apply.)